 Budgeting & Splitting Bills: Essential Tips for Roommates

-When living with roommates, figuring out how to manage and pay the utility bills can be a major source of conflict.
+When living with roommates, figuring out how to manage and pay the utility bills (and Council Tax in the UK) can be a major source of conflict.
 Be sure to clarify the exact method of splitting bills in advance.

 Here are the 3 most common methods for splitting utility bills in shared living: